 - Livestreamed DIY trainings to help Vermonters get ready for winter.

-- Weatherization Wednesdays...a weekly webinar helping Vermonters determine what home weatherization strategy will work best.
+- Weatherization Wednesdays...a weekly webinar helping Vermonters determine what home weatherization strategy will work best for them.

-- Free virtual home energy visit (while appointments last).
+- Free virtual home energy visits (while appointments last).

-- Opportunity to help your neighbors.
-Contribute to the new Button Up Vermont Fund administered by the Vermont Community Foundation, weatherizing homes for low income Vermonters to build our state's energy security.
+- Opportunities to help your neighbors, such as contributing to the new Button Up Vermont Fund administered by the Vermont Community Foundation, weatherizing homes for low income Vermonters.

 How to Participate